Synapt1x/MitochondriaModel/StochasticModel/README.md

 amountChanges.m and amountChangesDouble.m update the amount of each species present after a time change of tau prime or tau double prime, respectively.

-genMeanVar.m calculates and returns an estimate for tau prime.
+genMeanVar.m calculates and returns an estimate for tau prime, using the explicit method.
+ImplicitTau.m generates and returns an estimate for tau prime, using the implicit method.